Skip navigation

 • Champion a full Royal Commission into supermarket power

-• Push for stronger ACCC oversight with real penalties for price gouging and misleading practices
+• Push for stronger ACCC oversight with real penalties for price gouging and misleading practices.

 • Advocate for a mandatory Grocery Code of Conduct that protects local suppliers.